cpadilla/christofer-rocks/src/blog/2021/10/1/Life-Update-Seattle.md

 I got a job at Amazon!

 _Amazing_, I know.
-Between preparing to interviewing, interviewing and the logistics of moving to Seattle, I feel like I've barely had any time to document my journey.
+Between preparing to interview, interviewing and the logistics of moving to Seattle, I feel like I've barely had any time to document my journey.

 Let's start at the beginning, shall we?